atallah-salah/food-recipes/README.md

 1-apache server with mysql DB

-when you run the project it will autmatucliy
+when you run the project it will automatically

 create database "foodRecipes" and insert some data